 Try to avoid travelling by plane for seven days after your operation.

-90% of people have resolution or improvement of their watery eye following DCR surgery and are satisfied with the results The results of the surgery usually last a lifetime but in 10% of people the surgery may not help and they may require another procedure.
+90% of people have resolution or improvement of their watery eye following DCR surgery and are satisfied with the results They notice a significant difference following the procedure.
+The surgical outcome usually last a lifetime but in 10% of people the surgery may not help and they may require another procedure.

 Any bruising usually settles within 2 weeks giving you confidence to go out in public.
 If you have had an endonasal DCR you will have no scar.
-An external DCR does have a small 1 cm scar on the side of the nose that usually fades with time.
+An external DCR does have a small 1 cm scar on the side of the nose by the area known as the medial canthus that usually fades with time.
 You should protect the scar site from sun exposure as you do for the rest of your skin.